 Be a Part of the Festival's Success

-Each year our corporate sponsors, individual donors, local businesses and volunteers come together to make the North Carolina Gay & Lesbian Film Festival a celebrated home for gay and lesbian film and filmmakers.
+Each year our corporate sponsors, individual donors, local businesses and volunteers come together to make the North Carolina Gay + Lesbian Film Festival a celebrated home for gay and lesbian film and filmmakers.
 Because of their time, energy and financial support, the NCGLFF has grown into a yearly commemoration of today’s gay and lesbian community through entertaining and sophisticated films and filmmaking.

-Local businesses that want to show off their Durham pride can participate at more accessible levels of support with benefits of visibility to the thousands of Festival-goers by returning this form and payment by Tuesday, June 30, 2015.
+Local businesses that want to show off their Durham pride can participate at more accessible levels of support with benefits of visibility to the thousands of Festival-goers by returning this form and payment by Tuesday, June 30, 2016.

 Over the years, many friends of the Festival have supported our efforts while also receiving fun benefits!
 If you would like to join us this year, please return this form and payment.

-To donate by phone, call Treat Harvey at 919-226-8878 or email treat [at] carolinatheatre [dot] org
+To donate by phone, call Melanie Margarum at 919-560-2801, or email melanie [at] carolinatheatre [dot] org.

 Volunteers Make The Difference

-The Carolina Theatre could not present the North Carolina Gay & Lesbian Film Festival without the steadfast support of our volunteer committees and the volunteers that staff the festival each August.
+The Carolina Theatre could not present the North Carolina Gay + Lesbian Film Festival without the steadfast support of our volunteer committees and the volunteers that staff the festival each August.

 To volunteer, please register to become a Durham Wayfinder, then sign up for the team "NC Gay & Lesbian Film Festival."